 What is Takt Time?

-Lean companies use the takt time metric to set the speed of production lines and to define JIT processes, to perfectly match their clients’ demand and maintain a continuous flow of work through the system.
+Lean companies use the takt time metric to set the speed of production lines and define JIT processes.
+It allows them to perfectly match their client demand and maintain a continuous flow through the system.

 Takt time is the total available working time divided by the number of units that a customer demands, determining its value should not be hard, provided that you have the accurate data on hand.